This Disney mom has had enough.

 We parents are forced to help our families maneuver tragic news more and more often.
+More specifically, we want to help kids process tragic news.
 Consider this:

 We’re forced to wrestle with what this means to a world that needs Christ.
 What’s happened in our world?
 In our nation?
 In our hearts?